pranavturlapati28/COMP-560-Deepseekers/README.md

 # COMP 560 Final Project Abstract
 **Group: DeepSeekers**

+*Members: Ishaan Balakrishnan, Prateek Mishra, Pranav Turlapati, Sujay Patel, Vamsi Palukuri*

 We will utilize AI to create a Recipe Generator using images of ingredients.
 The basic idea is to feed the AI pictures of various ingredients, which a large language model (LLM) and a visual language model will use to generate a recipe containing only those ingredients.